-With Utah’s “Mighty 5” national parks, it’s got to be hard for smaller parks to get some attention.
+With famous national parks like Zion, Bryce Canyon and Arches, it’s got to be hard for the Utah state parks to get some attention.
 Don’t let that stop you though!
-Goblin Valley State Park is so much fun for kids and a must visit if you are in the area.
+A visit to Goblin Valley State Park with kids is so much fun!
+If you ask our kids, Goblin Valley was one of their favorite things to do in Utah!

 This post contains compensated links.